rjkviegas/course/apprenticeship_module_outlines.md

 * I can design and build user interfaces
 * I test-drive my code

+And you can remind yourself of the rest [here](https://github.com/makersacademy/course/blob/master/apprenticeship_starting_pack/course_goals.md).

 ### Exercises for self-directed learning

 These exercises can be used for independent study, or enhanced by group discussion.
 They will help you work towards this week's goals.
 If you find that these tasks contain a lot of code that confuses you, you might be better off doing some exercises from a previous week to cement that learning.
 If you're not sure what to do, reach out to a coach right now!
 Don't hesitate :)